ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

 examples of programming projects and how they connect to Bloom's taxonomy?
-Using direct quotes from [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/), let's describe the taxonomy's levels and example programming tasks.[^2] It's worth noting that many of the examples in this list will require the design and implementation of a program, which is normally the domain of the **creating** level.
+Using direct quotes from [Greg Wilson](https://third-bit.com/)'s book called [Teaching Tech Together](https://teachtogether.tech/), let's describe the taxonomy's "levels" and "verbs" and give task examples.[^2] It's worth noting that many of the examples in this list will require the design and implementation of a program, which is normally the domain of the **creating** level.
 Since the study of proactive programming often requires the creation of source code, this task is